 1. Flexible Payment and Financing Options

 Affordability is going to be a huge factor for shoppers this year.
 Many shoppers’ purchase decisions are driven largely by their monthly payment budget and/or access to financing.
-Building confidence and transparency into the shopping and deal-making portions of the process are easier if you embrace a digital retailing strategy.
+Building confidence and transparency into the shopping and deal-making portions of the process are easier if you embrace a digital retailing strategy to generate automobile leads.

 This year, the industry really figures out how to sell a new vehicle online while preserving the customer-dealership relationship.